cdent/gabbi/docs/source/format.rst

 The ``data`` key has some special handing to allow for a bit more flexibility when doing a ``POST`` or ``PUT``.
-If the value is not a string (that is, it is a sequence or structure) it is treated as a datastructure which is turned into a JSON string.
-If the value is a string that begins with ``<@`` then the rest of the string is treated as a file to be loaded from the same directory as the YAML file.
-If the the value is an undecorated string, that's the value.
+If the value is not a string (that is, it is a sequence or structure) it is treated as a data structure which is turned into a JSON string.
+If the value is a string that begins with ``<@`` then the rest of the string is treated as the name of a file to be loaded from the same directory as the YAML file.
+If the value is an undecorated string, that's the value.

 When reading from a file care should be taken to ensure that a reasonable content-type is set for the data as this will control if any